The problem with Heathrow expansion

 The addition of a third runway is hailed as being economically beneficial to the UK, but the benefit is dubious at best, and has been contested by the New Economics Foundation.
 Are we as a society OK with communities suffering for corporate enrichment and frequent flyer convenience?
 Climate breakdown (and the Heathrow expansion) will harm entirely innocent people at home and abroad, whether they fly or not.

 It’s a problematic minority of the population ("frequent flyers" – those who take around 3 return flights or more a year) who are disproportionately adding to the dangerous climate problem all of us have to face.
-The Guardian newspaper recently reported on Department for Transport statistics that:
+The Guardian newspaper reported in 2019 on Department for Transport statistics that:

 "Just 1% of English residents are responsible for nearly a fifth of all flights abroad…